Shopify/polaris/polaris.shopify.com/content/content/alternative-text.md

 ## Related components

-The following Polaris components come props to set alt text or aria labels, along with specific guidance for their use:
+The following Polaris components include props to set alt text or aria labels, along with specific guidance for their use:

 - [Avatar](https://polaris.shopify.com/components/images-and-icons/avatar)
 - [Button](/components/actions/button)